GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN) Plans Monthly Dividend of $0.03

-GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Rating) declared a monthly dividend on Tuesday, November 15th, Wall Street Journal reports.
-Shareholders of record on Monday, February 13th will be paid a dividend of 0.03 per share by the investment management company on Tuesday, February 21st.
-This represents a $0.36 annualized dividend and a yield of 10.23%.
-The ex-dividend date is Friday, February 10th.
+GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Rating) declared a monthly dividend on Wednesday, November 16th, Wall Street Journal reports.
+Stockholders of record on Monday, February 13th will be paid a dividend of 0.03 per share by the investment management company on Tuesday, February 21st.
+This represents a $0.36 annualized dividend and a dividend yield of 10.26%.
+The ex-dividend date of this dividend is Friday, February 10th.

 GAMCO Global Gold, Natural Resources & Income Trust has decreased its dividend payment by an average of 15.7% per year over the last three years.